ipnpsychedelics/ipnpsychedelics.github.io/README.md

 # IPN Mycelial Network
-(as of January 5th, 2019)
+(as of January 5th, 2020)

-roughly in reverse order of sporing with IPN~ questions can be directed to `ipnpsychedelics@gmail.com`
+roughly in reverse order of sporing with IPN~ <br/>
+all communications {ideas, questions, suggestions ... } can be directed to `ipnpsychedelics@gmail.com`

 - **University of Lausanne**:
   - Contacts: `Federico Seragnoli`, `Adam Amrani`